Locate Us

 • Tooth Injuries: Accidents, such as a fall or a sports injury, can result in chipped or fractured teeth.
 These injuries can damage the tooth's inner structures, causing pain and sensitivity.
 An endodontist can evaluate the damage and provide targeted treatment to preserve your tooth.

 • Tooth Abscess: A tooth abscess is a painful condition caused by bacteria entering your tooth or gums, forming a pocket of pus.
 Symptoms may include swelling, throbbing pain, and a bad taste in your mouth.
-Endodontic care is critical to treat the infection, prevent it from spreading, and ensure long-term healing.
+Endodontic care may be required to manage the infection, prevent it from spreading, and ensure long-term healing.

 • Cracked Teeth: Biting down on something hard can cause sudden sharp pain and leave a crack in your tooth.
 These cracks can allow bacteria to infiltrate, leading to infection and discomfort.
 An endodontist can explore the cracks, perform biopsies if necessary, and treat the issue to save your tooth.